-The Corporation's financial instruments consist of cash, accounts receivable, short-term investment, and accounts payable and accrued liabilities, callable debt, and long-term debt.
+The Corporation's financial instruments consist of cash, accounts receivable, short-term investment, accounts payable and accrued liabilities, and callable debt.

 a) Fair Value

 Due to the short-term nature of cash, accounts receivable, and accounts payable and accrued liabilities the carrying value of these financial instruments approximate their fair value.
 The fair value of callable debt, long-term debt and short-term investment approximates their carrying values as they are at the market rate of interest.